shravya-nallamilli/shravya-nallamilli/README.md

 - 🌱 Graduated in Data Analytics from a 14-week Bootcamp by The Skills Network.
 - 💞️ Completed a Python & Apps Course with Code First Girls.
-- 👀 Aspiring to work in the Marketing and Tech industry.
+- 👀 Aspiring to work in the Tech industry.
 - 🌱 Always working on projects to build my portfolio.
 - 💞️ Open to entry-level and junior-level roles.
 - 📫 Feel free to connect with me on LinkedIn (attached to my profile).